grygula/DrillMiner/ReadMe.md

 Results are stored in Clipboard and are ready to be append to text file later used by [Drill 2](https://github.com/gronostajo/drill2)

 ## Installation
-1. Download zip file
+1. Download zip file,
 2. Unzip in any location
 3. Visit [chrome://extensions](chrome://extensions) in your browser (or open up the Chrome menu by clicking the icon to the far right of the Omnibox:   and select Extensions under the Tools menu to get to the same place).
 4. Ensure that the Developer mode checkbox in the top right-hand corner is checked.
-5. Click Load unpacked extension… to pop up a file-selection dialog.
+5. Click Load unpacked extensionï¿½ to pop up a file-selection dialog.
 6. Navigate to the directory in which your extension files live, and select it.